 JBLM Army Military Pay Office (AMPO)

-Soldiers in processing JBLM will be provided a brief on day one of their in-processing.
-The brief is conducted in Waller Hall at 1 p.m.
-Monday and Wednesday-Friday, except for DONSAs and federal holidays.
+Soldiers in-processing at JBLM will be provided a brief on day two of their in-processing.
+The brief is conducted in Waller Hall, Room 200B at 9:45 a.m.
+Tuesdays, Wednesdays and Thursdays -- except for DONSAs and federal holidays.
 The briefing will include information on entitlements that will stop upon arrival and entitlements the Soldiers are authorized while stationed at JBLM.
-In addition Soldiers are provide assistance with their TLE (Temporary Lodging Expenses) and travel vouchers for submission to DFAS Rome.
+In addition, Soldiers are provided assistance with their TLE (Temporary Lodging Expenses) and travel vouchers for submission to DFAS Rome.

 usarmy.jblm.fin-mgt-cmd.mbx.ampo-separations@army.mil